-When you make a planned gift to Veterinarians without Borders, you make a lasting difference for the lives of countless women, children and men in some of the world’s poorest countries, while at the same time honouring your personal financial and philanthropic goals.
-At Vets without Borders, we cherish the vision and generosity of our donors who choose to leave a lasting gift in such a meaningful way.
+When you make a planned gift to VWB, you make a lasting difference in the lives of countless women, children and men in some of the world’s poorest countries, while at the same time honouring your personal financial and philanthropic goals.

 Planned giving involves arranging a gift to VWB/VSF which will be used during your lifetime or at your death.
-It is a personal, tailored gift, which honors your family and financial situation and your own goals.
+It is a personal, tailored gift, which honors your family and your own personal goals.
 Planned gifts help VWB/VSF to continue its work around the world for the long term.
 Planned giving is a way of perpetuating your support into the future.
 It is one of the most lasting and generous ways of giving to VWB/VSF.
-Planned giving should always first be discussed with your loved ones and your financial institution.
 We urge you to consult with legal and financial professionals when considering a planned gift.